-While the patient is asleep (general anesthesia), the stimulator device - which is about the size of a silver dollar - is surgically placed under the skin in the upper part of the chest.
-A connecting wire is run under the skin from the stimulator to an electrode that is attached to the vagus nerve, which is accessible through a small incision (cut) in the neck.
+Your doctor will put you under with general anesthesia.
+He’ll insert a device, which is about the size of a silver dollar, under the skin in the upper part of your chest.
+He’ll run a connecting wire under your skin from the stimulator to an electrode attached to the vagus nerve, which he can access through a small cut in your neck.

-After it is implanted, the stimulator is programmed using a computer to generate pulses of electricity at regular intervals, depending on the patient's tolerance.
-For example, the device may be programmed to stimulate the nerve for 30 seconds every five minutes.
-The settings on the device are adjustable, and the electrical current is gradually increased as the patient's tolerance increases.
-Re-programming the stimulator can be done in the doctor's office.
-The patient also is given a hand-held magnet, which when brought near the stimulator, can generate an immediate current of electricity to stop a seizure in progress or reduce the severity of the seizure.
+After it’s implanted, the stimulator is programmed to generate pulses of electricity at regular intervals, depending on how much you can take.
+It could stimulate your nerve for 30 seconds every 5 minutes.
+The settings are adjustable, and the current is gradually increased as you can take more.
+Don’t do it yourself: The doctor will reprogram the device in his office.
+You’ll get a handheld magnet.
+When you bring it near the stimulator, it generates an immediate current of electricity to stop a seizure in progress or reduce the severity of the seizure.

 VNS is an add-on therapy, which means it is used in addition to another type of treatment.
-Patients who undergo VNS continue to take their seizure medications.
-In some cases, however, it may be possible to reduce the dosage of medication.
+You’ll continue to take your seizure medications.
+But you may be able to reduce the dose over time.